Brigitte (Overwatch): Appearances

 Though the Overwatch video game does not have a standard campaign or story mode, Blizzard has used media external to the game to disseminate story elements regarding Brigitte's place in Overwatchs lore.
 Brigitte's introduction as a character precedes her addition to the game's roster; her first official appearance was in Dragon Slayer, the second issue of the Overwatch digital comic series.
 Dragon Slayer, released in April 2016, features Brigitte throughout, but focuses on Reinhardt defeating local thugs.
 She later appeared in the December 2016 issue Reflections in a panel featuring her family and Reinhardt.
 Brigitte later appeared in the November 2017 animated short, Honor and Glory, which centered around the character Reinhardt.

 Brigitte made her video game debut in March 2018, when she was added to Overwatchs playable Hero roster.
 Coinciding with the announcement of Brigitte being included in Overwatchs playable character roster, Blizzard released a short animated origin story about her, focusing on her relationships with Torbjörn and Reinhardt.
+In 2026, Brigitte was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.

 Brigitte's character backstory is tied into that of her father Torbjörn's and her godfather Reinhardt's.
 Outside of the game, Blizzard's fictional biography for Brigitte lists her full real name as Brigitte Lindholm, her age as 23, and her former base of operations as Gothenburg, Sweden.

 In-universe, Brigitte is an adventurer and a mechanical engineer, following in the footsteps of her father, Torbjörn.
 Torbjörn, in Overwatch's lore, is the Chief Engineer for the Overwatch organization.
 One teaser for the Brigitte's character reveal described Reinhardt saving Torbjörn, after the latter gets severely injured on "Operation: White Dome", an Overwatch mission.
 In a letter to his pregnant wife, Torbjörn expresses that he will be allowing Reinhardt to name his daughter as a thankful gesture.
 After the dissolution of the Overwatch organization, Reinhardt chose to continue to fight for justice as a knight-errant.
 Brigitte requested to join him as his squire, and Reinhardt accepted and would train her in combat.
 Her responsibilities initially included maintaining Reinhardt's armor, but she increasingly began to have to heal Reinhardt's wounds.
 Brigitte began to believe her role was insufficient, and developed her own armor in secret to fight alongside Reinhardt.
 Brigitte also designed Reinhardt's shield.